the-vegetarian-vampire/CPPBox/README.md

 ---
 # OOP
-Rule of Three - if a class needs a custom implementation for any one of the following: destructor, copy constructor, or copy assignment operator, then it likely needs custom implementations for all three.
+Rule of Three - if a class needs a custom implementation for any one of the following:
+  1. destructor
+  2. copy constructor
+  3. copy assignment operator, then it likely needs custom implementations for all three.
+   - C++11, `Rule of Five` - two more functions were introduced:
+  - 4. move constructor
-   - C++11, `Rule of Five` - two more functions were introduced: the move constructor and the move assignment operator.
-If any of these five operations is custom-defined, the others should be considered too.
+  - 5. move assignment operator.
+  - If any of these five operations is custom-defined, the others should be considered too.

-Shallow copy: Copying the object's members directly, often leading to problems with shared pointers and dynamic memory.
+- shallow copy: Copying the object's members directly, often leading to problems with shared pointers and dynamic memory.

-Deep copy: Creating a copy of the object and the objects it refers to.
+- deep copy: Creating a copy of the object and the objects it refers to.
 It's more involved but avoids issues associated with shared resources.

 ```cpp
 class Example {